CUH Logo

 • All carers (for example, parents/baby sitters/school) need to be both competent and confident with tube replacement in case an emergency situation arises whereby the tube has fallen out.

 • Serious complications related to gastrostomy tubes are very rare and symptoms are seen usually within a maximum of 72 hours after insertion or change.
-If your child develops any of the ‘red flag’ symptoms within 72 hours of gastrostomy tube insertion or change you should contact the Paediatric surgery nurse specialist team (contact number at the end of this leaflet).
+If your child develops any of the ‘red flag’ symptoms within 72 hours of gastrostomy tube insertion or change you should contact the paediatric surgery nurse specialist team (contact number at the end of this leaflet).

 Red Flag Symptoms